JohayraPrithula/NPLfoodSpacy/README.md

 ## Preparing and Annotating the Data

-This repo uses a kaggle dataset to gather food review data, which is the most common contrinution to food dataset.
+This repo uses a kaggle dataset to gather food review data, which is the most common contribution to food dataset.
 The library used can be found in bellow link: https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

 From the review.csv, the summery colomn was chosen and the data was filtered for sentences at least 15 words long to insure a good sentence structure.
 Importing the filtered sentences in a text file, an online tool was used to annotate the data for food dataset and then exported as a json file.
 The online tool used is: https://tecoholic.github.io/ner-annotator/